gboehl/dynare/src/source/the-model-file.rst

 and each element of a block is terminated by a semicolon (;).
 Blocks are terminated by ``end;``.

+If Dynare encounters an unknown expression at the beginning of a line or after a semicolon, it will parse the rest of that line as native Matlab code, even if there are more statements separated by semicolons present.
+To prevent cryptic error messages, it is strongly recommended to always only put one statement/command into each line and start a new line after each semicolon.

 Most Dynare commands have arguments and several accept options, indicated in parentheses after the command keyword.
 Several options are separated by commas.